peter88213/aeon3yw/docs/template/index.md

 ## Features

 - The release comes with a template for Aeon Timeline 3 that provides a suitable narrative folder structure and a "Viewpoint" character role.
+- The aeon3yw Python script read the *.aeon* project file and generates a new yWriter project from it.
-- The aeon3yw Python script converts Aeon's csv export into a new yWriter project.
+- Alternatively, it converts Aeon's csv export into a new yWriter project.
 - Events belonging to the narrative structure are converted to yWriter scenes.
 - Chapters are created according to the "Narrative Folder" structure.
 - Events not belonging to the narrative structure are converted to "Notes" scenes and placed in a "Notes" chapter.